Adenia

 Adenia is a genus of flowering plants in the passionflower family Passifloraceae.
-It is distributed in the Old World tropics and subtropics.
+It contains about 100 species distributed in the Old World tropics and subtropics.
 The centers of diversity are in Madagascar, eastern and western tropical Africa, and Southeast Asia.
 The genus name Adenia comes from "aden", reported as the Arabic name for the plant by Peter Forsskål, the author of the genus.

 Description

 All Adenia are perennial plants, but there are many different forms, including herbs, vines, shrubs, and trees.
 Many are succulents and some are pachycauls.
 Some have fibrous root systems and some have tubers.
 Adenia can be found in a wide variety of habitat types, from dry African deserts to wet Southeast Asian rainforests.
 There are about 100 species in the genus.

 Adenia have alternately arranged leaves borne on petioles.
 There are two glands located near the attachment of the leaf blade to the petiole.
 Most species are dioecious.
 Inflorescences of a few to many flowers occur in the leaf axils.
 There is a stipe below the flower.
 The calyx has five lobes and the five petals are usually smaller than the sepals and may be whitish or greenish.
 The male flower has five stamens.
 In the female flower these are reduced to staminodes.
 There are three styles tipped with stigmas that may be long-hairy to very woolly.
 The fruit is a red capsule.
 Each black seed has a fleshy aril.

 Adenia species can be difficult to identify and distinguish as individuals of a species can be variable.
 One plant can have leaves of varying shapes and sizes, and young and old specimens can have different leaf types.
 Some taxa are poorly represented in herbarium collections, leaving few examples to compare with new specimens.
 Records of some taxa lack descriptions of both (i.e. male and female) flower types.
 Many species only flower for a few weeks, and during this time they may also lose their leaves.
 Succulent plants can be difficult to properly collect and preserve.